 Why We Volunteer

-Community Service (CS) is the cornerstone of AWAQ.
+Community Engagement (CE) is the cornerstone of AWAQ.
 Volunteering is an important component of our mission and a responsibility of being part of a community.
 We are committed to making a positive impact thru programs we support and are passion it about.

 These Community Service opportunities are provided to members of the American Women’s Association only.
 For more information about joining AWA, see the Membership tab above.

 Where We Volunteer

 We have a far-reaching and enduring partnership with Hamad Hospital’s cancer research center.
 Our newest opportunity is with Hamad’s Patient Centered Care (PCC) Ambassador Program.